Phase-Subtractive Interference and Noise-Resistant Quantum Imaging with Two Undetected Photons: Introduction

 Conventional interference by path identity has led to the development of a unique imaging technique, namely quantum imaging with undetected photons (QIUP) \cite{lemos2014quantum,lahiri2015theory,viswanathan2021position,kviatkovsky2022mid,lemos2022quantum}.
 This technique allows one to image an object without detecting photons that interacted with it.
-Consequently, QIUP allows one to determine optical properties of an object (e.g., absorption profile, phase profile, refractive index) in spectral ranges for which adequate detectors are not available.
+Consequently, QIUP allows one to determine optical properties of an object in spectral ranges for which adequate detectors are not available.
 However, QIUP is vulnerable to uncontrollable random fluctuations of the interferometric phase (phase noise) that arise due to the instability of the interferometer.
 Therefore, the photon acquisition time in QIUP cannot be long.
 Furthermore, if the phase noise destroys the interference pattern, QIUP becomes inapplicable.
-Recently, a noise-resistant interferometric phase imaging (NRIPI) technique has been introduced \cite{szuniewicz2023noise,thekkadath2023intensity}, which is inspired by interference of light from independent quantum sources \cite{pfleegor1967interference,Mandel1983,ou1997parametric,ou2007multi}.
-However, NRIPI must detect photons that interact with the object and therefore is inapplicable to spectral ranges where adequate detectors are not available.
+Recently, a noise-resistant interferometric phase imaging (NRIPI) technique has been introduced \cite{szuniewicz2023noise,thekkadath2023intensity}, which is inspired by interference of light from independent quantum sources \cite{pfleegor1967interference,Mandel1983,ou1997parametric,chrapkiewicz2016hologram,ou2007multi}.
+However, NRIPI must detect photons that interact with the object and is, therefore, inapplicable to spectral ranges where adequate detectors are not available.
 Here, we show that the interference phenomenon reported by us can be applied to develop a phase imaging technique which is immune to phase noise, allows arbitrarily long photon acquisition time, and can acquire images at wavelengths for which no detectors are available.
+Our imaging technique is fundamentally different from conventional \cite{pittman1995optical,gatti2008quantumimaging,chan2009two,aspden2013epr} and interaction-free \cite{zhang2019interaction} ghost imaging, which are solely two-photon phenomena.

+The paper is organized as follows: In Sec.~\ref{sec:two-part-interf}, we recall some basic features of standard two particle interference.
+In Sec.~\ref{sec:principle}, we provide a basic analysis of the novel interference effect which we call ``phase-subtractive interference by path identity" (PSIPI).
+Section \ref{sec:ph-stable} then gives an overview of how PSIPI can be used to make a phase-stable quantum imaging system.
+In Sec.~\ref{sec:multimode}, we generalize the basic analysis presented in the previous sections to the multimode scenario.
+Then, in Sec.~\ref{sec:Imaging}, we provide a numerical demonstration of quantitative phase imaging enabled by the principle of PSIPI.
+Section \ref{discuss} provides a brief discussion, followed by Sec.~\ref{summary} where we summarize our results and mention the outlook of our work.